Life Beyond Plastic. Youth mobilization and implementation of good practices to reduce plastic pollution in the seas

 Reducing the consumption of one-use plastics, increasing the share of waste recycling and promoting a rapid transition to circular economy systems are more urgent than ever.
 The project focuses on young people, protagonists of a growing global movement, as key players to urge governments and companies to adopt sustainable production and consumption models.

 The initiative involves Trentino, Lombardy, Liguria, Marche, Campania, Calabria and Sicily in activities in line with the Goal 14 of Agenda 2030.
 Throughout the implementation, the project will offer workshops for 2,000 children and training courses for 120 teachers on the theme of marine litter, in order to provide the educational tools needed to address the topic in the classrooms.
 Our goal is to create a network of "plastic free" schools and a network of 180 young activists committed to their territory's sustainability.
-We also want to reach young people, families and citizens outside the school context: an awareness campaign on the web, 12 public events and 3 large interactive art installations will challenge the public to get involved and change their purchasing and consumption choices.
+We also want to reach young people, families and citizens outside the school context: the awareness campaign 2050: Cronache Marine, 12 public events and 3 large interactive art installations will challenge the public to get involved and change their purchasing and consumption choices.
+Among these, the Sintonizzatore di Decongestione Ambientale by the artist Matteo Vettorello, who won the announcement in Milan.

 Not only that: the project also calls on public bodies and private companies to respond to the problem and to initiate routes to reduce the use of plastic within their own structures and activities.
 The results relating to the economic and environmental advantages deriving from these experiences will be disseminated through moments of exchange and comparison, so as to invite other stakeholders to replicate the experience.